WEA 2018 Showcase Event program information

 The NSW Health Senior Executive Development Program is a unique leadership and talent development initiative designed to equip health leaders for senior executive roles in a challenging and highly complex adaptive system.
 Participants apply adaptive, collective and relational leadership, engage in immersive experiences designed to stretch and challenge their thinking, feelings and behaviour, and work in cross-discipline groups to apply design thinking to a state-wide wicked problem.

 The presenters invite you to learn more about the program, how it was designed and delivered, the underpinning leadership models and theories, how stakeholders were engaged, the impact on individual participants and the system, and how you might apply it to your organisation.

 Developing our Compassion Focused Workforce

-The “Developing our Compassion Focused Workforce through embedding Compassion Practice via Self-Direct Resilience Building Behaviours” project was developed in response to an identified need for an organisational development program that empowered the workforce to deliver Patient Centred Care (PCC).
+The “Person Centred Care Reflective Practice Program” was developed in response to an identified need for an organisational development program that empowered the workforce to deliver Person Centred Care (PCC).
 During this session, you will hear more about this program, which represents a collaborative effort between experts in delivering healthcare and Psychologists with a passion for positive psychology theories and compassion-focused approaches.

 The presenters will share insights into developing an organisational development program that utilised self-compassion and self-directed resilience building as a vehicle for empowering the workforce to contribute toward a PCC culture.
-You will learn now Metro South Health successfully influenced a paradigm shift in the way they approach PCC, identifying the value and need for self-compassion and self-directed resilience behaviours within their working lives.
+You will learn how Metro South Health successfully influenced a paradigm shift in the way they approach PCC, identifying the value and need for self-compassion, and implemented self-directed resilience behaviours within their working lives.

 Managing in Complexity (MiC)